cryptimeleon/cryptimeleon.github.io/docs/representations.md

 1. Use the `Converter` to get back from the serialized format to a `Representation`.
 2. Then use that `Representation` to instantiate the Java object (e.g., an encryption key).

 The second step is non-generic and depends heavily on what kind of object you want to instantiate.
-For example, if you want to instantiate a encryption key, you would call `getEncryptionKey(representation)` on an `EncryptionScheme` object.
+For example, if you want to instantiate a encryption key, you would call `restoreEncryptionKey(representation)` on an `EncryptionScheme` object.

 # Our Philosophy of Serialization
 First of all, we distinguish two types of representable objects: